-Ferns not only look well growing along the side of a bank near a creek or pond, but also look great in hanging baskets, around house foundations (to hide blocks) or planters as well.
+Ferns not only look well growing along the side of a bank near a creek or pond but also look incredible in hanging baskets, around house foundations (to hide blocks), or planters as well.
 When it comes to ferns, many people love them but aren’t quite sure how to plant them.
-If you follow these few simple steps you should be able to have gorgeous looking ferns in no time.
+If you follow these few simple steps, you should be able to have gorgeous-looking ferns in no time.

 Here are some simple instructions on planting and caring for the fern.

-1. Location – The first thing to do is to determine where in your flower bed/garden the fern is going to be placed.
-It is important to know where your plant is going to be placed so that it will grow well.
+1. Location – The first thing to do is determine where you will place the fern in your flower bed/garden.
+It is essential to know where your plant will be placed so that it will grow well.

-2. What Kind – After determining the place where your plants are going to be located, you must decide what kind of fern you want?
+2. What Kind – After determining where your plants are going to be located, you must decide what kind of fern you want?
 The fern must be able to thrive in the soil and light condition of the chosen spot.
-So you must take note of the areas sunlight and things of that nature.
-Also, check the soils ph level which can be done with some simple test strips found at your local garden center.
-Remember to check on the water exposire for the area since some ferns require vast amounts of water.
+So it would be best if you took note of the area’s sunlight and things of that nature.
+Also, check the soils ph level, which You can do with some simple test strips found at your local garden center.
+Remember to check on the water exposure for the area since some ferns require vast amounts of water.

 3. Purchase your plant

-4. When you pick up the plant be sure to check it for insects, dead spots and other signs of a deteriorating plant.
-Puchasing your plant from TN Nursery will assure you won’t have to worry about this – since we only ship top quality plants.
+4. When you pick up the plant, be sure to check it for insects, dead spots, and other signs of a deteriorating plant.
+Purchasing your plant from Tennessee Wholesale Nursery will assure you won’t have to worry about this – since we only ship top-quality plants.

-5. Now that you have your plant, you must select the exact spot that the plant will be placed.
+5. Now that you have your plant, you must select the exact spot to place the plant.
 Dig a hole twice the size of the roots and add fertilizer if needed.
 Then place the plant (tear some of the roots so that they spread out) in the hole and fill in the sides.
-Water the plant immediately afterwards.
-Also be sure to water it on a regular schedule.
+Water the plant immediately afterward.
+Also, be sure to water it on a regular schedule.

 Do you know how to plant a bare root tree?
 Or do you even know what a bare root tree is?
-Any bare root plants are plants that have been grown in the ground and dug up to be shipped directly to you.
+Any bare-root plants are plants that have been grown in the ground and dug to be shipped directly to you.
 These plants are usually shipped in burlap bags around their roots.
-Here are some simple instructions on planting and caring for bare root trees.
+Here are some simple instructions on planting and caring for bare-root trees.

 1. Location – Determine where your flower bed /garden is going to be located.
-This is needed before you can select what tree you’re going to purchase.
-Always remember to not plant any trees around or near walkways, driveways or pipes, such as the septic line.
+That is needed before you can select what tree you’re going to purchase.
+Always remember to not plant any trees around or near walkways, driveways, or pipes, such as the septic line.

 3. Shop – Once you have determined what you’re getting, do you’re shopping and get your tree.
-The best price and quality can always be found at Online Plant Nursery.
+You can always find the best price and quality at Tennessee Wholesale Nursery.

-4. Inspect your tree – Once you get your plant it should be checked for breaks, insects, dead limbs and other signs of plant deterioration.
+4. Inspect your tree – Once you get your plant, You should check it for breaks, insects, dead limbs, and other signs of plant deterioration.

-5. Dig – Now that you’ve got your tree you should dig a hole twice the size of the root ball.
-This can be done easily with a post-hole digger or a shovel.
+5. Dig – Now that you’ve got your tree, you should dig a hole twice the size of the root ball.
+You can do that easily with a post-hole digger or a shovel.
 The plant should have fertilizer added to it and the hole filled in.
-The plant should be immediately watered.
-Add mulch or pine needles around the trunk so that the water can slowly be absorbed.
+You should immediately water the plant.
+Add mulch or pine needles around the trunk so that You can slowly absorb the water.

 6. Stabilize the tree – Many small trees or saplings may have to be supported so that they won’t fall over and the trunks will grow upright.